chrisjwaddell/blue-moon/README.md

 ## Occur
-Occur lets you return a previous dates or dates in the future.
+Occur lets you return a previous dates or dates in the future.\
 ``
 { occur: "-1" }
 ``
 Means the last one that occurred.
-*"+1"* is the defualt.

-Default is 'occur: "+1"'
+The default is 'occur: "+1"'

 let nextMothersDay = { day: "Sunday", month: 5 }
 let lastMothersDay = { day: "Sunday", month: 5, occur: "-1" }